Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-additivescenes-and-networkscenemanager-refactoring.md

 ![](0000-additivescenes-and-networkscenemanager-refactoring/NSM_Reference8.png)

 With the existing netcode architecture NetworkObjects are always associated with the currently active scene and are serialized in no specific order nor grouped by any form of scene dependencies.
 The above diagram outlines one problematic scenario where  NetworkPrefabHandler spawn generators are additively loaded in **Scene_A-1** and **Scene_B-2**.
 On the server or host side, there would be no real issues as the scenes would be loaded in the appropriate order and the NetworkObjects would not need to be synchronized locally.
-However, on the client side issues arise when NetworkObjects that were dependent upon either **Scene_A-1** and **Scene_B-2** are instantiated before their dependent additive scenes are loaded.
+However, on the client side issues arise when NetworkObjects that were dependent upon either **Scene_A-1** or **Scene_B-2** are instantiated before their dependent additive scenes are loaded.

 By addressing some of the initial NetworkSceneManager dependencies and taking into consideration scenarios like the above, there were several areas identified needed to be improved or completely refactored in order to provide additive scene loading capabilities while also creating better foundation for future Unity Netcode features.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation
-In order to better consolidate the soft synchronization process, the entire “soft synchronization” methods and related properties were migrated into the NetworkSceneManager.
+In order to better consolidate the soft synchronization process, all “soft synchronization” methods and related properties were migrated into the NetworkSceneManager.
 ![](0000-additivescenes-and-networkscenemanager-refactoring/NSM_Reference4.png)

-The entire scene loading and transitioning process is now contained within a single point of entry:  The SceneEventData class.
+The entire scene loading, transitioning, serialization, and de-serialization process has been greatly simplified down to a single SceneEvent message type that always carries a serialized version of the SceneEventData class.

 ![](0000-additivescenes-and-networkscenemanager-refactoring/NSM_Reference5.png)

-### **NetworkSceneManager Modifications:**
+### **NetworkSceneManager Modifications/Changes:**
 * [SceneEvent](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/Messaging/MessageQueue/MessageQueueContainer.cs#L37): one scene management message for all scene events.
     * As opposed to having a multitude of Netcode messages, the SceneEventData class contains all scene event related message types and associated data.
 * [SceneEventData class](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/feat/MTT-820-AdditiveSceneLoading/com.unity.multiplayer.mlapi/Runtime/SceneManagement/SceneEventData.cs): all SceneEvent messages contain the state of this class as serialized data.
 This migrates all scene loading related serialization and deserialization to a single location which helps to simplify future updates, modifications, and readability.